NobodyIII/genode-desktop-environment/README.md

 ## This is my work on a desktop environment for Genode.
-Currently, the only component is a graphical file manager, which mostly works fairly well.
+Most of the components haven't been written yet, but some are written and functional.

 ### Status key:
 [x] = The component is usable and available in master branch on Github.